wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.8.7 =
+* New: Can now define custom background and text colors for Popups
+* Fix: Button text color not showing well in some themes
+* Fix: Analytics not getting tracked
+* Update: Revisions to theme packs and many addons
+* New: Support for Split Testing addon

 = 1.8.6 =
 * Fix: "Blank / White Screen of death" / Fatal error - Cannot redeclare class Mobile_Detect
 * Fix: Warning for undefined index
 * Update: Mobile Detect Library updated to version 2.8.11
 * Update: Improvmetns in complementary colors for call to action button and button text
-* Update: Action Bar's Bold theme - reduced shadown on button text
+* Update: Action Bar's Bold theme - reduced shadow on button text

 = 1.8.5 =
 * New: Added a link to Form Embed Documentation for easy access